marcelrienks/PieceOfCake.Web-Services-Data/README.md

 * Create Authentication layer

 ### ToDo: ###
+* verify of username, password on create of member without causing a post back
 * add functionality to Member edit for Password and Avatar
 * Implement roles select/dropdownlist in Member Create View
 * update Members controller (link to Avatar controller)